marindel0/LepMapWrapper-1/README.md

 The "master script" should now lead you through the rest.

 ## Dependencies
+- LepMap3 (obviously) and a working java runtime environment
 - Linux or MacOS
-- Perl / Python 2.7 / and R > v4 (plus packages
+- Perl 5+ / Python 2.7 / and R > v4
 - Samtools (a recent release)

+Besides, vcftools are convenient for pre-filtering if following this guide

 Different parts of the pipeline will depend on different things (this is a mix & match) so most of it should run even if some dependencies are missing.
 If things go wrong, just try again.